Vote. Then eat.

 It’s comfort food time!
 These Election Day foods and recipe ideas for dinner mostly cook themselves.
 That way, you can watch wall-to-wall returns instead of stirring pots and pans.
 These dinners are also extremely satisfying and comforting.

-Both the current president and vice president are former senators.
+Vice President Kamala Harris is a former United States senator, and J.D.
+Vance is a current U.S. senator.
 So cook up a pot of this patriotic, three-ingredient ham and bean soup that’s been on the U.S. Senate cafeteria menu every day for decades.

 America is a nation of immigrants.
 This ultimate vegetarian comfort food takes old-world Italy to your modern-day one.

 The one, the only.
 When I think of classic American suppers, I think meatloaf.
-This turkey version is moist and full of flavor.
+This turkey version, adapted from Ina Garten’s recipe, is moist and full of flavor.

-For Election night dinner, roast something that cooks easily in the oven and looks oh-so-special.
+Politics is full of pork barrel funds, right?
+So Election night dinner, roast some!
+This roasted pork tenderloin cooks easily in the oven and looks oh-so-special.

 Election Day Recipes for Dessert